weswark/esphome-lvgl-home/README.md

 ### 4. Update WiFi and Secrets

-Create your `secrets.yaml` file with your WiFi credentials:
+Set your WiFi credentials in the Esphome secrets file:

 ```yaml
 wifi_ssid: "Your_WiFi_SSID"